NicoleTreichel/Benchmarking-shallow-Metagenomics/MAG_construction.md

 List the names of the samples in a file (sample_list.txt).

-Align the paired end reads to bowtie index/depth table of contigs.
+Align the paired end reads to Bowtie index of contigs:

 ```
 conda activate Biobakery